 Nutrition at MedlinePlus provides an easy to use Calorie Count – Fast Food; Dietary Guidelines (how many calories per day do you need?
 Try 1800 for moderately active women age 60, 2400 for moderately active 60-year old men), ChooseMyPlate instead of Food Pyramids, Healthy Eating, Menu Planner, Ethnic Food, Diet Choices to Prevent Cancer, Vegetables.
 Much more

-This site provides “food composition” comparison data for any foods you choose.
+NutritionData provides calorie and nutrition information.
+Find “food composition” comparison data for any foods you choose.
 Enter the food in the search box at the top of the home page.
 Great way to understand vitamins, nutrients, calories and fullness factor from your foods.

 Worksite Wellness Resource Kit has been assembled by Wisconsin to aid businesses by reducing costs.
 The return on investment was calculated as $3.27 on medical costs for every dollar spent on wellness programs and that absenteeism costs fall by about $2.73 for every dollar spent.
 Published March 2018; 121 pages

 Prediabetes Management Guidelines from the American Association of Clinical Endocrinologists (AACE).
 More than twice the number of current diabetics, are those estimated to have prediabetes.
 Intensive lifestyle changes are outlined.
 Guidelines updated with research studies published through 2015.